mattreid1/rails-chat-app/readme.txt

 ---------------------------------------
 Run "bundle install" to download everything.
 If that doesn't work, run "bundle install --path vendor/bundle".

-Then run rake "db:setup" to setup the database.
+Then run "rake db:setup" to setup the database.

 Then run "rails s" to start the web server and websocket server on port 3000.